inetum-orleans/docker-devbox-ddb/docs/guides/psql-symfony-vue.md

 Workaround permission issues
 ---

-To workaround those permission issues, ddb as automated the installation of [fixuid](https://github.com/boxboat/fixuid) inside a Dockerfile.
+To workaround those permission issues, ddb has automated the installation of [fixuid](https://github.com/boxboat/fixuid) inside a Dockerfile.

 !!! note "Docker and permission issues"